maoiscat/mpv-qthumb/README.md

 1. download the source files as zip package.
 2. extrac the qthumb folder to ''\~\~/scripts'' folder of your mpv.
 3. DO NOT rename the folder or any script within.
+4. this script will autoload and run

 ## Usage

+This script works with a custom osd/ui script.

 Use the following lines to change options for qthumb.